bindle/ldap-utils/README.md

 ldapdn2str
 ----------

-ldapdn2str is a shell-accessible interface to the ldap_dn2str() interface which outputs user supplied

 ldapdn2str parses LDAP distinguished names and prints the parsed DN using the requested format.
 The OpenLDAP function ldap_dn2str() is used to perform